Proper Golf Grip

 Bring in your bottom hand (right hand for righties) from the side.
 Do your best to match your palm to the clubface, then close your fingers over.
 When done correctly, this is what you should notice.

 - The thumb of the top hand rests nicely in the lifeline of the bottom hand

 - The “V” formed by the thumb and forefinger in the bottom hand should be parallel to the “V” of the top hand, right of the sternum

 - Most of the weight will be supported by the index and middle fingers

 At this point, you’ll have to decide on how your hands should join together.

 - Overlap Golf Grip: The most popular grip amongst male Tour pros.
 The overlap grip is achieved by resting the pinky on the index finger.
-This is ideal for players with larger hands who want more feel of the club and clubhead.
+This is ideal for players with larger hands who want more feel for the club and clubhead.

 - Interlock Golf Grip: A favorite amongst juniors and female players.
 The pinky and index finger lock at the finger base.
 An ideal grip style for those with smaller hands who seek more control of the club

 - 10 Finger Golf Grip (Baseball Grip): In this version, the hands stay separate from each other, similar to holding a baseball bat.
 This grip works well with beginners and high handicappers who are still becoming accustomed to swinging the club.

 Once you choose a grip style ideal for you, there’s one more key fundamental to discuss…